 Booking your Machu Picchu ticket

 It is free to hike from Aguas Calientes to Machu Picchu but one must have a type of combination ticket to get into Machu Picchu.
-The following content explains the details of hiking to the Sun Gate, however if you wish to search options for tours to Machu Picchu immediately have a look on this page on FindLocalTrips.com
+The following content explains the details of hiking to the Sun Gate, however if you wish to search options for tours to Machu Picchu immediately have a look at Yapa Explorers, the most recommended tour operator by travelers.

 Finding the Trail Head